 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Garlen has appeared Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the Garlen family (pre 1700)

-More information is included under the topic Early Garlen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garlen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garlen family to Ireland